tomatguitar/eliftech_school_test_task/README.md

 To run application in the console go to the project root folder and enter:
 <code>npm install</code>

-In case  if something went wrong during automatic installation, sequentially run <code>npm install</code> from root, client and server folders
+In case  if something went wrong during automatic installation, sequentially run <code>npm install</code> from root, client and server folders:
 <code>
     npm install<br/>
     cd client<br/>